-- 7. Make sure the drive that you are installing is set correctly as either a master or a slave device. - If it is the first CD drive or DVD drive, set it as a master device. - If it is an additional CD drive or DVD drive set it as a slave device. - If it is an additional hard disk drive set it as a slave device.

-Refer to the documentation that comes with your drive for master/slave jumper information.
+5. Make sure the drive that you are installing is set correctly as either a master or a slave device.

+Note: A serial ATA hard disk drive does not need to be set as either a master or a slave device.

+- If it is the first CD drive or DVD drive, set it as a master device. - If it is an additional CD drive or DVD drive, set it as a slave device. - If it is an additional parallel ATA hard disk drive, set it as a slave device.
+Refer to the documentation that comes with your drive for master/slave jumper information. - 6.
+For the 5.25-inch drive, install a retainer bracket on the side of the drive.